-Additional writing skills workshops will be available to all overseas students at the beginning of the academic year, on a first-come first-served basis - please ask your programme administrator for details of how to sign up.
+Additional writing skills workshops will be available to all overseas students at the beginning of the academic year, on a first-come first-served basis - please ask the Information, Advice and Guidance Team for details of how to sign up.
 Throughout the course of the year, you are also encouraged to discuss coursework with your Academic Adviser and/or the Course Unit Director, who can assist you with any questions you may have.